oceanprotocol-archive/brizo/API.md

     signature: String object containg user signature (signed message)
     serviceAgreementId: String object containing agreementID (optional)
     jobId: String object containing workflowID (optional)
+    owner: String object containing owner's address (optional)

-    At least one parameter is required (can be any of them)
+    At least one parameter from serviceAgreementId,jobId and owner is required (can be any of them)
 ```

 Returns